 Western Mountaineering MegaLite

-The MegaLite is our favorite backpacking sleeping bag because it performs exceptionally in all areas.
-Like other ultra-premium down bags, it offers an outstanding warmth-to-ratio in a bag that packs extremely small.
-Unlike the other ultra-premium down bags we tried, it features spacious interior dimensions that supply superior comfort no matter your sleeping style.
-For virtually any overnight backcountry application, this is an excellent choice.
+The MegaLite is our favorite backpacking sleeping bag because it performs exceptionally in every aspect.
+Like other ultra-premium down bags, it offers an outstanding warmth-to-ratio in a bag that packs down extremely small.
+Unlike other ultra-premium down bags we tried, it also features spacious interior dimensions that provide superior comfort no matter your sleeping style.
+For virtually any overnight backcountry activity, this is an excellent choice.

-Our limited criticisms are minor: the hood closure is slightly awkward, and its zipper is good but not great.
-A more significant issue is a price that is likely to dissuade more than a few shoppers.
-We believe, however, that for dedicated users the considerable benefits of a high-end down bag are worth the exorbitant costs, especially when you factor in the outstanding longevity of their loft.
-The hard choice then is deciding between the MegaLite — our favorite bag for the average backpacker — and other top-performers like the Feathered Friends Hummingbird UL and Western Mountaineering UltraLite.
+Our criticisms are few and minor: the hood closure is slightly awkward, and the zipper is good but not great.
+A more significant issue is a steep price that will likely dissuade a lot of shoppers.
+However, we believe that the considerable benefits of a high-end down bag are worth the additional cost for dedicated outdoor recreationists, especially if you factor in the superior longevity of premium down.
+The hard choice then is deciding between the MegaLite — our favorite bag for the average backpacker — and other top-performers such as the Feathered Friends Hummingbird UL or the Western Mountaineering UltraLite.